ta-data-bcn/labs-feedback/feedback.md

 Claudia - General - We need to have a challenge with an hypothesis that is rejected in the one-sided test but accepted in the two sided.
 This way students understand better the difference between the two types.

+Eva - Typo - In challenge-1.ipynb, there is a typo in the definition of the paired t-test.
+The function used in scipy is ttest_rel and not ttest_re.

+Eva - General - In the data-labs repo, solutions are included.
+It would be better if the solutions were not visible for students.

 ### Storytelling and data visualization
 Reference: [Storytelling and data visualization](https://github.com/ta-data-bcn/lab-storytelling-data-visualization)